vman/Site-Designs/README.md

 ### 5. Sample SPFx solutions used to deploy from Site Designs

 Hello world SPFx web part and Application Customizer (for footer) which is deployed to a site using the `installSolution` and `associateExtension` actions in a Site Design.

+### 6. Modern themes

+Creating and deploying modern themes with the `Add-SPOTheme` cmdlet